 How to launch a notebook using these images#

-How to use the pangeo-notebook image with Binder#
+How to use the pangeo-notebook

 A major use-case for these images is running an ephemeral server on the Cloud with BinderHub.
-Anyone can launch a server running the latest-and-greatest pangeo-notebook image with the following URL
+Anyone can launch a server running the latest-and-greatest pangeo-notebook

-NOTE: the link above resolves to the pangeo-notebook image and not base-notebook, ml-notebook or pytorch-notebook that are also defined in this repository.
+that are also defined in this repository.
 Currently BinderHubs map to a single image definition per repository.

 Use nbgitpuller to automatically load content#

-The binder link above will launch Jupyterlab without any notebooks or other content.
-From Jupyterlab you can then upload notebooks or run git pull commands to retrieve content in another GitHub repository.
+commands to retrieve content in another GitHub repository.
 However, it can be very useful to pre-load content when a server launches. nbgitpuller link generator is very useful for this!

-Below is a link to illustrate launching pangeo-notebook/2021.09.30 and automatically pulling the notebooks housed in pangeo-data/cog-best-practices.
+Below is a link to illustrate launching pangeo-notebook/2021.09.30

 How to launch Jupyterlab locally with one of these images#